And How Robert Caro Missed LBJ’s End Run Around JFK’s Rejection

 Robert Caro’s Ultimate Mission: Establishing the Myth of a Guilt-less LBJ?

 Robert Caro’s first volume in his LBJ series was a great example of rigorously detailed, honestly reported original research developed into a well-wrought narrative that held readers’ attention — as had no other biographer before or since.
 Unfortunately, each succeeding book seemed to increasingly lose those iconoclastic qualities of the original, The Path to Power.
 Though correctly describing many of LBJ’s inherent personality defects and psychic disorders, they missed some of his most heinous criminal, even treasonous, acts.
-Unfortunately for his “legacy” the fourth book (and last as of this series) has numerous other questionable assertions.
+Unfortunately for his “legacy” the fourth book (and last of the series as of this date) has numerous other questionable assertions.

 Through omitting any issue — and the related facts, of which Mr. Caro’s statements indicate he embraces — which gets too close to Johnson’s intrinsic criminality, the full and truthful historical record has been abridged.
 Did Robert Caro’s intentional avoidance of all these names — other than the most benign comments about Burris, Baker, Clark and Carter and others — effectively allow him to stay away from Johnson’s “darker side”?